thomastay/personal-blog/content/How i built a telegram summarization bot/index.md

 ![Lepton analysis](total-response-time-vs-price.png)

 *Chart was taken on Feb 29*

+### Other models

+With the new Claude Haiku and Mistral 8x22b models out, I would strongly consider moving to those instead.
+- Haiku is $0.25/1.25, which is already cheaper than Lepton
+- Mistral 8x22b is going for $1.08/1.08, which is pretty expensive, but it's one of the best models out there.
+I'd wait for it to get fine tuned with a good Nous-Hermes or Nous-Capybara finetune, though.
 ## Summarizing longer articles

 Mixtral has a large context length of approximately 25k words or 32k tokens, but it produces better summaries when fed shorter articles.
 To summarize longer articles, I use a chunking strategy where I chop the text into pieces, summarize each piece into one paragraph, then summarize the paragraphs.
 This results in a more comprehensive summary that covers more broad points about the article.